Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Lakeville, MN

-You should have your HVAC system inspected approximately twice annually.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected approximately twice a year.
+Following an inspection, your technician will inform you if any services are needed.
+You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

-Generally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+Generally, it's smart to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Lakeville, you'll probably want a furnace on the higher end of or above this range.
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Lakeville, you might need a higher-capacity furnace.

-Your HVAC company may offer financing options through a third-party lender, or you might choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you may choose to obtain a loan on your own.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: